Google Vulnerability Reward Program (VRP)¶

 envoyproxy/envoy-google-vrp images are based on Envoy point releases.
 Only the latest point release at the time of vulnerability submission is eligible for the program.
 The first point release available for VRP will be the 1.15.0 Envoy release.

-envoyproxy/envoy-google-vrp-dev images are based on Envoy master builds.
+envoyproxy/envoy-google-vrp-dev images are based on Envoy main builds.
 Only builds within the last 5 days at the time of vulnerability submission are eligible for the program.
 They must not be subject to any publicly disclosed vulnerability at that point in time.

-Two Envoy processes are available when these images are launched via docker run:
+Two Envoy processes are available when these images are launched via

 The edge Envoy is listening on ports 10000 (HTTPS).
 It has a static configuration that is configured according to Envoy’s edge hardening principles.
 It has sinkhole, direct response and request forwarding routing rules (in order):